Aida-Enna/Twitter2DP/README.md

 ## Installation
 ``pip install -r requirements.txt``

 1. Rename the ".env_example" and "users.json_example" files to remove the "_example" from both.
-Fill them out.
+Fill them out, there is no limit on the amount of users you can add.
 2. Run the script with ``python twitter2dp.py``